USS

 ineffective.
 At 0255 a BETTY was reported shot down, and at 0330 another

 plane was observed falling in flames.
+At 0400 the

 area was clear of enemy planes.
 It 0615, in accordance with CTF 51s